dbashford/mimosa/README.md

  `var html = templates.example({})`

-passing in JSON data the template needs to render.
+...passing in JSON data the template needs to render.

  Handlebars also provides the ability to code reusable helper methods in pure JavaScript.
 You can code those in the meta-language of your choosing inside the `compilers.template.helperFiles` files.
 The helpers and the templates are all pulled together via requirejs.